MiriamEsteve/EATpy/README.md

 <h2>Create the EAT model</h2>
 The creation of the EAT model consist on specify the inputs and outputs columns name, the ending rule and the number of folder for Cross-Validation process.
 Once this is done, the model is created and fitted to build it.

 First, the name of the columns of the inputs and outputs in the dataset are indicated.
-If this ones don't exist in the dataset, the EAT model returns an error.
+If these ones don't exist in the dataset, the EAT model returns an error.
 ```python
 x = ["x1", "x2"]
 y = ["y1", "y2"]